4 June 2021

 The diagram below illustrates how the engagement partner’s overall engagement is responsible for managing and achieving quality through sufficient and appropriate involvement.
 Their significant judgments made and the conclusions reached are appropriate given the nature and circumstances of the audit.
 This overall responsibility includes:

 Leadership must assign responsibilities to other engagement team members.
-ISA 220 recognises that the engagement partner may assign procedures, tasks, or actions to other engagement team members to assist the engagement partner in complying with the requirements but must take overall responsibility for the engagement quality.
+The standard recognises that the engagement partner may assign procedures, tasks, or actions to other engagement team members to assist the engagement partner in complying with the requirements but must take overall responsibility for the engagement quality.

-Supporting engagement performance includes taking responsibility for the nature, timing and extent of direction, supervision and review of the work performed; and
+This includes taking responsibility for the nature, timing and extent of direction, supervision and review of the work performed.

 Relevant Ethical Requirements